 - Artists are provided with a modest stipend for materials.

-- Studio visits with curatorial staff from BRIC and other local institutions.
+- Studio visits with curatorial staff from BRIC and other local NY institutions.

 - Open Studio event takes place at the end of the residency.

 Who is eligible?

-The residency is open to Brooklyn-affiliated artists who live, work, or were born in the borough.
+The residency is open to local artists.
 Students are ineligible to apply.
 Artists who are accepted into the program must commit to using their studio 20+ hours each week.

 Do you provide housing?